Continuum hypothesis: Independence from ZFC

-showed that CH cannot be disproved from ZF, even if the axiom of choice (AC) is adopted, i.e. from ZFC.
-Gödel's proof shows that both CH and AC hold in the constructible universe $L$, an inner model of ZF set theory, assuming only the axioms of ZF.
+Gödel showed that CH cannot be disproved from ZF, even if the axiom of choice (AC) is adopted, i.e. from ZFC.
+His proof shows that both CH and AC hold in the constructible universe $L$, an inner model of ZF set theory, assuming only the axioms of ZF.
 The existence of an inner model of ZF in which additional axioms hold shows that the additional axioms are (relatively) consistent with ZF, provided ZF itself is consistent.
 The latter condition cannot be proved in ZF itself, due to Gödel's incompleteness theorems, but is widely believed to be true and can be proved in stronger set theories.

 Cohen showed that CH cannot be proven from the ZFC axioms, completing the overall independence proof.
-To prove his result, Cohen developed the method of forcing, which has become a standard tool in set theory.
-Essentially, this method begins with a model of ZF in which CH holds and constructs another model which contains more sets than the original in a way that CH does not hold in the new model.
+To prove his result, he developed the method of forcing, which has become a standard tool in set theory.
+Essentially, this method begins with a model of ZF in which CH holds and constructs another model that contains more sets than the original in a way that CH does not hold in the new model.
 Cohen was awarded the Fields Medal in 1966 for his proof.

 Cohen's independence proof shows that CH is independent of ZFC.
 Further research has shown that CH is independent of all known large cardinal axioms in the context of ZFC.
 Moreover, it has been shown that the cardinality of the continuum $\mathfrak c = 2^{\aleph_0}$ can be any cardinal consistent with Kőnig's theorem.
 A result of Solovay, proved shortly after Cohen's result on the independence of the continuum hypothesis, shows that in any model of ZFC, if $\kappa$ is a cardinal of uncountable cofinality, then there is a forcing extension in which $2^{\aleph_0} = \kappa$.
 However, per Kőnig's theorem, it is not consistent to assume $2^{\aleph_0}$ is $\aleph_\omega$ or $\aleph_{\omega_1+\omega}$ or any cardinal with cofinality $\omega$.